Definition:

 Research

-A comprehensive and accessible survey of contact linguistics covering borrowing, code-switching, pidgins and creoles, and shift-induced change — the standard introductory textbook in the field.
+Summary: Comprehensive and accessible survey covering borrowing, code-switching, pidgins and creoles, and shift-induced change — the standard introductory textbook in the field.